Office of International Services

 - J-1 students, faculty, researchers

 - TN for Canadian and Mexican professionals

 Note that OIS does not generally provide guidance or support to U.S. lawful permanent residents since those individuals do not require JHU sponsorship and JHU has no reporting or compliance obligations with respect to lawful permanent residents.
-In light of current circumstances, however, we encourage all members of our community to contact OIS if they have questions or need support.
+In light of these special circumstances, however, we encourage all members of the JHU community to contact OIS if they have questions or need support.

 Generally, OIS travel guidance includes:

-- Explanation of required documentation for the immigration and visa application process;
+- Explanation of required documentation for the nonimmigrant and visa application process;

 - Explanation of required documentation for entry or reentry to the United States;

-- Discussion of potential risks of entering and/or leaving the United States during the immigration and visa application process; and,
+- Discussion of potential risks of entering and/or leaving the United States during the nonimmigrant and visa application process; and,

 - Emergency telephone support for issues encountered at borders and/or airports.